 For a regular rice krispie treat recipe, you start by melting the butter.
 From there, you mix in the marshmallows then fold in the cereal.
 Brown butter rice krispies are made the exact same way.

 The only difference is the very first step.
 Instead of just melting the butter, you melt it and then brown it.
-It’s a very simple process and I give tons of good tips in my brown butter chocolate chip cookie recipe.
+It’s a very simple process and I walk you through it step by step in my post on how to brown butter.